wp-plugins/adkingpro/readme.txt

 == Changelog ==

+= 1.9.4 =
+* Update to KPP page with new plugin details
+* Removal of forced role
+* Added error check for missing capabilities

 = 1.9.3 =
 * Update to datepicker class to avoid conflict
 * Update to admin enqueue function to only include on required pages